 Sheriff Johnson and his wife, Jamie, have two children, Kelly and Jimmie, Jr. They are members of First Baptist Church of Tupelo.
 Sheriff Johnson’s 30 years of continuous service demonstrates that he has dedicated his entire adult life to the law enforcement profession by providing public safety to the citizens in Lee County.
 He brought the Lee County Sheriff’s Department to a level of professionalism that is noticed by the entire State of Mississippi.

-During Sheriff Johnson’s term there have been over 10,000 youth attend Summer Camps, Jr. Deputy Academies, and graduated the D.A.R.E.
+During Sheriff Johnson’s term, there have been over 10,000 youth attend Summer Camps, Jr. Deputy Academies, and graduated from the D.A.R.E.
 Programs.
-These programs allow our youth to learn about a career in law enforcement, how to become more responsible adults, and guide them in making the right decisions.
+These programs allow our youth to learn about a career in law enforcement, how to become more responsible adults and guide them in making the right decisions.

 Sheriff Johnson implemented and built up the TRIAD Program to meet the needs of our senior adults.
 He meets regularly with the seniors by conducting speakings and quarterly mail-outs that provide safety information and upcoming events.